rajatabcx/zama_backend/README.md

 will create a checkout with variantId for every user in the list and repeat that for every user and then send it

-create a discount with the data
+create a discount with the data - later

 the email will have the links of checkout email data and recommendation for the product data.

+move contact support and demo email to user controller and services